-You can check how many active network tunnels you have through Umbrella's Overview report, or monitor tunnel status through the Network Tunnels page.
+You can check how many active network tunnels you have through Umbrella's Overview report, or monitor a tunnel's status in Network Tunnels under Deployments.

-- View Number of Active Network Tunnels from the Overview Page
+- View Number of Active Network Tunnels from Overview Report

 - Navigate to Deployments > Core Identities > Network Tunnels.

-- Umbrella lists your tunnels and the status of each.
+- Umbrella lists your tunnels and the status of each tunnel.

 - Active—Traffic is traversing the tunnel and has been logged.